 The order above shows the usual lineup.
 On special runs, charters, etc. (such as when used as the University of Iowa football parking shuttle), cars could be omitted at need.
 On the summer train, the dome CALIFORNIA was often removed due to the addition of the bicycle car– the tracks at Union Station could not accommodate more than 17 cars.
 On rare occasions, the winter train ran without any of the private cars at all.

 Additional note: Sometime around 2007, MOUNT BIERSTADT was converted to a business-conference car, and relocated to run just ahead of the club cars.

 When the Tempo cars were purchased in 1987, a couple of extras were included in the deal (to provide parts, mostly).
-At some point these cars were sold, and around 2017 *someone* put together the clues and discovered where they went.
-A bit of research by this person and me deduced that two of the cars ended up in Scottsdale, Arizona in the McCormick-Stillman Railroad Park.
+At some point these cars were sold.
+After learning of the presence of a pair of Tempo cars in the McCormick-Stillman Railroad Park in Scottsdale, Arizona, Glenn Leasure and I researched and concluded that these were indeed two of the “parts” cars from Denver.
 They have no trucks and have been completely gutted and turned into “party cars”, reservable for children’s birthday parties and the like.

 I searched all over (and under) these cars to try to find serial numbers, to no avail.
 Nevertheless, all other Tempo cars are accounted for; there is nowhere else these could have come from.
 How or exactly when they came to Arizona I do not know, but they departed Denver sometime prior to 2002.